buepro/typo3-grevman/Documentation/Administration/Index.rst

 `Grevman: Page TS config` is available and should be embedded through the page properties (resources tab - Page TSconfig).

-Further the following individual configurations are needed:
+Further the following individual configurations are needed (replace values as needed):

 All storage
 ~~~~~~~~~~~